Beagle colors are defined by each registration association, and so vary from

 on the head as the puppy matures.

-Lemon puppies are born pure white, with no colored patches.
+Lemon puppies are typically born nearly pure white, with no colored patches.

 Some breeders advertise their red and white puppies as lemons, but